Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/040-doll/100-data-service.md

 ### Extend Data Source Types

-MySQL and Oracle is built-in now, MSSQL and mongoDB are in plan now.
+MySQL, Oracle, MSSQL and mongoDB are built-in now.
 If you want to extend a new data source type, follow the steps to create supporting a type `SomeDB`.

 First fork our repo, for server side,